BenjaminJornet/meeting-minutes/docs/REMOTE_DESKTOP_SETUP.md

 ## 📊 Performance Tips

 1. **Use Parakeet on Mac** - It's optimized for Apple Silicon and provides excellent real-time transcription
+2. **Use Whisper locally** - Apple Silicon makes local transcription fast, even with `large-v3` model
-2. **Use Ollama on your GPU server** - Heavy LLM inference for summaries benefits from your RTX 4090
+3. **Use Ollama on your GPU server** - Heavy LLM inference for summaries benefits from your RTX 4090
-3. **Keep backend close to data** - Your meeting database stays on the server for centralized storage
+4. **Keep backend close to data** - Your meeting database stays on the server for centralized storage

 ## 🔒 Security Notes